-The restraint coordinator is the clinical manager.
+The restraint coordinator is a registered nurse.
 The facility had no residents using restraints at the time of audit.
 Minimisation of restraint use is included as part of the education and training plan.
 The service considers least restrictive practices, implementing de-escalation techniques and alternative interventions, and only uses an approved restraint as the last resort.